jterrazz/archive.deallit/README.md

 # mymarket-server

-> A marketplace with decentralized applications
+> A marketplace focused on decentralization

 ## Requirements
 - MySQL